-Prerequisites: Successful completion of the Literacy and Numeracy Test for Initial Education (LANTITE) for students enrolled in EBED only.
-This unit is only for Education students undertaking the courses EBED, ABED and HBED.
+Prerequisites:ECP3 101 - Junior Secondary Curriculum and PedagogyECP3 102 - Secondary Specialisation Assessment and ReportingECP3 103 - Senior Secondary Curriculum and PedagogyECP3 104 - Innovations in Secondary Curriculum and PedagogyEEC41 10 - Curriculum and Assessment in Primary LiteracySatisfactory completion of Year 3 secondary school practicum.
+Successful completion of the Literacy and Numeracy Test for Initial Education (LANTITE) for students enrolled in EBED only.
+This unit is only for Education students undertaking the courses EBED and ABED.